Suspect uses play money, wins lottery at Ohio store

 BOARDMAN, Ohio (WKBN) — A suspect not only bought cigarettes and got cash with play money, but he also won the lottery with his ill-gotten gains.

-Officers were called to the Giant Eagle on Doral Drive in Boardman Tuesday evening on reports of fraud.
+Officers were called to a Giant Eagle grocery store in Boardman, Ohio, on Tuesday evening on reports of fraud.

-After talking with employees, officers learned that a man known to the store used $100 bills of play money to buy cigarettes, get change, and then cash out a $100 fake bill for five 20s.
+Employees told police that a man known to the store used $100 bills of play money to buy cigarettes, get change, and then cash out a $100 fake bill for five $20s.

 He then used some of the real money to buy lottery tickets at a machine in the store and won $100.